-During most of October 2025 we have not received details of death registrations carried out in Shetland.
-This is due to disruption to processes outwith our control.
-We expect to receive and process these registrations by mid-November and will revise the numbers of deaths for week 40 onwards.
+During most of October 2025 we did not receive details of death registrations carried out in Shetland.
+This was due to disruption to processes outwith our control.
+We have now received and processed these registrations and they are included in the weekly statistics for October, weeks 40-44.

 Key points in this week’s update